cleester/cxx_prog_env/README.md

 VSCode can be downloaded from https://code.visualstudio.com/download.
 If you do not have git installed, do the following:
 * Mac
-  * Download and install HomeBrew for the Mac: https://github.com/Homebrew/brew/releases/download/4.6.0/Homebrew-4.6.0.pkg
-  * In a terminal, type the following: "brew install git"
+  * Open up a terminal and enter the "git" command.
+If you do not have "git", You will be prompted to install the XCode command line tools (CLT).
+Go through the install process.
+When it is finished the "git" command should be available.

 To get started, pull down the repository for creating the development environment: